WordPress/wpcs-docs/wordpress-coding-standards/github-actions.md

 ```

 If the job needs persistent credentials (for example, to push built files), set `persist-credentials: true` explicitly so the intent is clear and auditable, and include an accompanying comment.

+This credential persistence risk is often referred to as "artipacked", and Zizmor uses this name for its corresponding audit.

 ### GitHub environment manipulation